 The priority selection process is documented and overseen by the MCC Evaluation Committee.
-The priority selection process is embedded in the Cancer Plan process and has become part of the practice that drives the work of the MCC.
+The priority selection process is embedded in the cancer plan process and has become part of the practice that drives the work of the MCC.

 A dashboard for the priority objectives was created so progress can be monitored and is available on the MCC website.
-Each workgroup's action plan is also listed on the website (https://www.michigancancer.org/CancerPlan/MCCPriorities.html).
+Each workgroup's action plan is also listed on the website.

-- 1. Determine status of priority work groups.
-(Early October) - Priority workgroups will decide if they want to continue their work on the current objective for 2018-2019. - Priority workgroups will make recommendations to the Board of Directors. - 3.
-Board will vote on final priorities.
-(November) - A final set of 4 priorities will be selected by the Board at the Nov. board meeting. - There will be 1 priority for each of the following areas: - Prevention - Early Detection - Diagnosis & Treatment - · Quality of Life
+Determine status of priority workgroups.
+(Early October)

+- Priority workgroups will decide if they want to continue their work on the current objective for 2018-2019. - Priority workgroups will make recommendations to the Board of Directors.

+Develop ballots for the board to vote on the priorities.
+(Late October)

-- survey to list objectives that received the most votes. - Board of Directors has the option to add 1 additional objective to each ballot.
+- A ballot for each goal will be prepared. - Use results from 2015 priority selection survey to list objectives that received the most votes. - Board of Directors has the option to add one additional objective to each ballot.